protest

 News

-President William Ruto declined to sign the controversial bill and has dismissed almost all of his Cabinet ministers.
-Police have been banned in Nairobi due to the lack of clear leadership to coordinate with police to ensure safety and security.
-The court issued an order suspending the police ban on protests, as Kenya’s constitution guarantees the right to peaceful protest and police are given advance notice to provide security.
+President William Ruto chose not to sign the bill.
+He has also dismissed almost all of his Cabinet ministers [Source needed].
+Police have been banned in Nairobi because of a lack of clear leadership.
+This leadership is needed to work with police to ensure safety.
+However, the court ordered that the police ban on protests be stopped.
+Kenya’s constitution says people have the right to protest peacefully.
+Police are given notice ahead of time so they can provide security.

-Former Inspector General of Police Japhet Koome resigned on July 12, and the acting police head Douglas Kanja reiterated that the country’s main airport is a “protected area” and “out of bounds to unauthorized persons.”
+Former Inspector General of Police Japhet Koome resigned on July 12.
+The acting police head, Douglas Kanja, said that the country’s main airport is a “protected area”.
+He added that it is “out of bounds to unauthorized persons.”

 What's your reaction?